 Rosh Hashanah is one of the most important holidays in the Jewish religion.
 You may know quite a bit about the holiday, or you may know that it has something to do with apples and honey, and that it is a Jewish "High Holiday."
+You might have heard the greeting on this holiday "Shana Tova!"
 Or perhaps you know nothing about it at all.

 In this article, you will learn about Rosh Hashanah -- where the holiday comes from, how people celebrate it, and what the "High Holiday" period is all about.